idanwekhai/garden/content/index.md

 ---
 Hi There,

-Welcome to Musings by Kelvin.
+Welcome to my digital garden.

 I started writing on the Internet in 2015, and managed a blog until 2022,  when I created a new [blog](https://kelvinpaschal.com/blog/).
 In 2015, I was primarily interested in sharing poems, what I was learning or everyday tech tools I was using.
 The decision to create a new blog was a step toward self-hosting and managing all my writing.
 As a result of sharing thoughts and essays there, I have gained a diverse set of subscribers.
 It has, however, come with a natural desire to please, or rather to perform for this audience.
 I find that what I want to share becomes restricted to my mental image of who might read it and how they might perceive it.
 Naturally, this restricts my freedom in what I share and how I write it.